alexandra1599/Machine-Learning-Fundamentals/Python_Basics/Get_Started.md

 X = X[:, [2]]  # Use only one feature
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=20, shuffle=False)
 ```

+What you are getting back as a response, is a tuple.
+What you are doing is to assign the two first values of the tuple to X and y respectively.

 STEP 2 : Create a linear regression model and fit it on the training data.
 Note that by default, an intercept is added to the model.
 We can control this behavior by setting the fit_intercept parameter.

 ```